CodeTusharSingh/Java-Programs/README.md

 23. treeSet -> Implementing tree set in java.
 24. tripleStack -> Implementing 3 stacks in one array.
 25. Valid_Anagram -> Given two strings s and t, return true if t is an anagram of s, and false otherwise.
 An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
+26. jdbc2 -> Write a Java program which will insert, update and delete records from a database table.
+Table name is Dept( dept_id int, dname varchar(50), location varchar()50).
+Your program should show a menu to user for choice, like, 1 for Insert, 2 for Update etc.